★★★★★ - A Review by Cameron Kanachki

 The costume design by Stacey Battat is also another shining element.
 Looking at the style of dresses worn at the time & the uniforms of the Union Army, Battat has made them to perfection.

-The film score by French alternative rock band Phoenix is quiet & meditative, beautifully underscoring every moment of the film.
+And the film score by French alternative rock band Phoenix is quiet & meditative, beautifully underscoring every moment of the film.

 This is one of the best films of the year, & may just be Sofia Coppola's best film yet.
 This deserves every amount of praise it's receiving & even more.
 I hope to see this film mentioned frequently as we get closer to Oscar season, though I'm afraid it was released too early.
 We'll just have to wait & see.